U.S. Congress eyes next steps in coronavirus response

-WASHINGTON (Reuters) - Three days after passing a $2.2 trillion package aimed at easing the heavy economic blow of the coronavirus pandemic, the U.S. Congress on Monday was looking at additional steps it might take as the country’s death toll continued to rise.
+WASHINGTON (Reuters) - Three days after passing a $2.2 trillion package aimed at easing the heavy economic blow of the coronavirus pandemic, the U.S. Congress was looking on Monday at additional steps it might take as the country’s death toll approached 3,000.

 Democrats who control the House of Representatives were discussing boosting payments to low- and middle-income workers, likely to be among the most vulnerable as companies lay off and furlough millions of workers, as well as eliminating out-of-pocket costs for coronavirus medical treatment.

+More than 160,000 people in the United States have been sickened by the fast-spreading respiratory virus that causes COVID-19.
+It has prompted widespread closures of schools and businesses across the nation and thrown millions out of work.

-Pelosi, the top U.S. Democrat said she does not expect new legislation to be completed until sometime after Easter, which is on April 12.
+Pelosi, the top U.S. Democrat, said she did not expect new legislation to be completed until sometime after Easter, which is on April 12.

 “We must do more to help our helpers in this moment of national crisis,” she told reporters on a conference call, adding that delays in producing ventilators and medical protective equipment “will cost lives that should not have to be lost.”

-Republican President Donald Trump’s administration signaled that it might seek congressional authorization for more funds to a small business loan program.
+Republican President Donald Trump’s administration signaled that it might seek congressional authorization for more funds for a small-business loan program.

+That could open the door to negotiations on additional measures Democrats are seeking.
+While the Republican-controlled Senate ignored some of the Democrats’ ideas when crafting the $2.2 trillion bill enacted last week, Democratic initiatives could gain traction if the coronavirus outbreak worsens in coming weeks.

 House Minority Leader Kevin McCarthy, a Republican, has said he was not sure if it was necessary to augment the first three packages totaling over $2.3 trillion with a fourth bill.
 A spokesman was not immediately available for comment on Monday.